Make Your Goals Smarter By Evaluating and Re-Evaluating

 Don't Just Set Goals, Make Them Smarter

-Make sure your goal is attainable.
+It's good to stretch and set challenging goals.
+Chances are you can do much more than you might give yourself credit for.
+With that said, watch that you don't set an impossible goal.
 If you can't actually attain your goal, then you're just going to bring yourself down when you fail.
 It's important that you set goals that you can actually accomplish so that you're not ruining your morale.

 Making progress on another project is good, but not if it comes at the cost of not making progress on the more important project.

 Making Your Goals SMARTER